 How do I renew my registration and get a new decal each year?

-The cost is $20.
+The cost is $20 plus a $1 DMV technology fee.
 If the decal is renewed after the expiration date of the current decal, a $25 late fee will added to your decal renewal fee.
 (NRS 490.082)

 The OHV Program

 What is the Off-Highway Vehicle Title and Registration Program?

 During the 2011 legislative session, Senate Bill 130 extended the amount of time to implement the program and Senate Bill 387 enabled VIN assignment.